 Yes.
 The missionary may be reassigned to serve for a period sufficient to complete the balance of 18 or 24 months of service.

 A key component of service missions focuses on providing service missionaries with ministering opportunities.
 In addition, service missionaries may continue to have ministering assignments within their ward under the direction of local priesthood and Relief Society leadership.
-Service missionaries may, on occasion, proselytize and teach with proselyting missionaries as members, but they should not wear their name badge.
+Service missionaries may, on occasion, work with teaching missionaries as members.

-Service missions complement proselyting missions by allowing others to experience God’s love through receiving Christlike service.
+Service missions complement teaching missions by allowing others to experience God’s love through receiving Christlike service.
 Now more than ever, young women and men who have a desire to serve will be given the opportunity to further the work of the Lord as a missionary.
-This will be a great blessing to the missionaries, to their families, and to those they serve.\
+This will be a great blessing to the missionaries, to their families, and to those they serve.

-More Questions?
-Leaders may always contact their local Service Mission Leader couples or call 1-801-240-4912.
+More questions?
+Leaders may always contact their local service mission leader couples or call 1-801-240-4914.